LastPass started notifying their users of a recent security incident where an “unauthorized party” gained access.

-The malicious hacker used a compromised developer account to access parts of its password manager’s source code and “some proprietary LastPass technical information.”
+The malicious hacker used a compromised developer account to gain access to parts of the password manager’s source code and some proprietary LastPass technical information.

-Toubba continues on to explain that the company has “implemented additional enhanced security measures” after containing the breach.
+Toubba continues on to explain that the company has implemented additional enhanced security measures after containing the breach.
 The company wouldn’t comment on how long the breach had been going on before it was detected.

-As LastPass explains, at this point its users don’t have to do anything, there’s no reason for you to spend an afternoon changing your master password and doing a full security audit.
+LastPass explains, at this point its users don’t have to do anything, there’s no reason for you to spend an afternoon changing your master password and doing a full security audit.

-On the other hand, LastPass probably has its work cut out for them, making sure they don’t have to make any changes now that an unauthorized party may have access to its source code.
+On the other hand, LastPass has its work cut out for them, making sure they don’t have to make any changes now that an unauthorized party may have access to its source code.